hardwarewise/SIN-core/INSTALL.md

-Building Bitcoin
+Building SINOVATE
 ================

-See doc/build-*.md for instructions on building the various elements of the Bitcoin Core reference implementation of Bitcoin.
+See doc/build-*.md for instructions on building the various elements of the SIN Core reference implementation of SINOVATE.